raspberrypi/documentation/configuration/config-txt/boot.md

 ## start_file, fixup_file

-These options specify the firmware files transferred to the Videocore GPU prior to booting.
+These options specify the firmware files transferred to the VideoCore GPU prior to booting.

-`start_file` specifies the Videocore (VC4) firmware file to use.
+`start_file` specifies the VideoCore firmware file to use.
 `fixup_file` specifies the file used to fix up memory locations used in the `start_file` to match the GPU memory split.
 Note that the `start_file` and the `fixup_file` are a matched pair - using unmatched files will stop the board from booting.
 This is an advanced option, so we advise that you use `start_x` and `start_debug` rather than this option.

 ## start_x, start_debug